 - Students should check with their advisors about the applicability of their credits.

-- Please send a current CV and letter of interest in research topic above or other suggested topic, via email, to the Assistant Director of Academic Support, Dr. Sumayya Granger at email@example.com to apply for approval to register.
+- Please send a current CV and letter of interest in research topic above or other suggested topic, via email, to the Associate Director of Program Administration, Dr. Sumayya Granger at email@example.com to apply for approval to register.
 Ideally applicants will submit these materials at least one month prior to desired start date.